codeandgyan/cursor-clone/README.md

-# Cursor IDE Clone - Backend (NodeJS + Google Gemini + AI Agent)'
+# Vibe coding IDE Clone - Backend (NodeJS + Google Gemini + AI Agent)'

 ## Description
 This repository contains the backend code for a Cursor IDE clone, built using NodeJS and Google Gemini.
 It leverages the concept of AI Agents to provide intelligent code assistance and features.'

 ## Technologies Used
 *   NodeJS: The runtime environment for the backend.
-*   Google Gemini: Used for AI-powered code completion and suggestions.
+*   Google Gemini: Used for AI-powered code generation and task completion.
 *   AI Agents: Core concept for intelligent code interaction and automation.'

 ## Getting Started